The Possible Link Between Obesity and Cancer

 Successful NWCR strategies for successful weight loss included:

 - 98% of people had to modify their food intake in some way.

 - 94% increased their physical activity; with walking being the most commonly reported form of activity.
 Barriers to exercise such as being too tired, having no time or no one with whom to exercise, or finding it too hard to maintain an exercise routine were associated with being unsuccessful at losing weight.

 - 90% exercised about one hour per day on average

 - 75% weighed themselves at least once per week

 - 62% watched less than 10 hours of television per day (reduced their sedentary time)

 - 55% received help with weight loss goals by joining commercial weight loss programs or working with a physician, dietitian and nutritionist

 While the recommendations may seem straightforward, following them may not be easy for most people.
 Studies show that over the long-term, many individuals regain the weight they have lost.
-“Only about a quarter of people who intentionally lose 10% of their body weight or more are able to keep it off for a year or longer,” says Chi-Chen Hong, PhD, Associate Professor of Oncology at Roswell Park Cancer Institute.
+“Only about a quarter of people who intentionally lose 10% of their body weight or more are able to keep it off for a year or longer,” says Chi-Chen Hong, PhD, Associate Professor of Oncology at Roswell Park Comprehensive Cancer Center.
 “Looking at the science, individuals who are able to maintain weight loss exhibited more frequent self-monitoring of food and calorie intake, selected lower calorie foods, planned meals in advance and weighed regularly.
 The key to success is not to just let things go, but instead work towards long-term adherence to diet and exercise.”